-The Reserve Bank of NZ’s loan-to-value ratio (LVR) restrictions are the most significant regulatory constraint on home lending in New Zealand.
-They determine how much deposit you need, who can lend to you, and at what rate.
-This section explains every aspect of LVR lending.
+The Reserve Bank of New Zealand’s loan-to-value ratio (LVR) restrictions are the most significant regulatory constraint on home lending in New Zealand.
+They determine how much deposit you need, who can lend to you, and at what rates.
+For first home buyers especially, navigating LVR rules is often the biggest practical hurdle between renting and owning.

 Understanding LVR Rules